simon-raynor/simon-raynor.github.io/README.md

     - escape button/a11y mode
     - simplify gpu input buffer
         - can fit both velocity & position in one variable
+    - better movement for basic scrollies
+        - avoid content in top half of screen better
+        - look cooler/more natural/floaty
     - more scrollies
         - seasonal
             - bats